-FABRIC Arts Festival is a celebration of art, music, community, and the city of Fall River, Massachusetts.
+Fabric Arts Festival is a celebration of art, music, community, and the city of Fall River, Massachusetts.
 It aims to be a platform for artistic creation through a multidisciplinary contemporary program that seeks to create a cultural and communal experience.
-Fabric’s 1st edition happened in 2019, and its second edition happened in two moments between 2020 and 2021, reconfigured in the physical and online spheres by the limitations of recent global events.
+This year's edition has taken on a regional approach to include programming with Fall River's neighbors: New Bedford and Providence.

 -